stravalib/stravalib/docs/api.rst

 .. automodule:: stravalib.client
    :synopsis: The maininterface to the v3 REST API.
-   :members: Client, ActivityUploader, BatchedResultsIterator
+   :members:
+   :inherited-members:
+   :show-inheritance:

 Model
 -----

 .. automodule:: stravalib.model
    :synopsis: The entity objects that are instantiated from the API.
-   :members: Athlete, Club, Gear, Activity, ActivityComment, Bike, Shoe, ActivityTotals, Split, SegmentExplorerResult, BestEffort, Segment, SegmentEffort, SegmentLeaderboard, SegmentLeaderboardEntry, DistributionBucket, HeartrateActivityZone, PaceActivityZone, PowerActivityZone
+   :members:
+   :show-inheritance:

 Errors
 ------